MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-test-tools/includes/1-introduction.md

 ## What is the main goal?

-By the end of this session, you'll be able to create a test project, add references to product code, and write tests. you'll also be able to use the testing tools in Visual Studio to run, organize, and debug your tests.
+By the end of this session, you'll be able to create a test project, add references to product code, and write tests.
+You'll also be able to use the testing tools in Visual Studio to run, organize, and debug your tests.